-- SongBird Coffee: Songbird Coffee has a Nicaraguan Medium Roast that delivers the well-balanced, medium-bodied flavor profile.
+- SongBird Coffee: Songbird Coffee has a Nicaraguan Medium Roast that delivers a well-balanced, medium-bodied flavor profile.

-- Caffévo: Caffévo is a medium roast from the Jinotega region, and their flavor notes are chocolate and citrus.
+- Caffévo: Caffévo is a medium roast from the Jinotega region, and its flavor notes are chocolate and citrus.

 More reading: Learn about 22 Nicaraguan Foods to Try